vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 ## Combining nearest neighbor search with filters

-If we look at the results for the above exact and approximate nearest neighbor searches we got the same results using the approximate version (perfect recall).
+If we look at the results for the above exact and approximate nearest neighbor searches, we got the same results using the approximate version (perfect recall).
-But naturally the first listed product was the same product that we used as input and the closeness score was 1.0 simple because the angular distance is 0.
+But naturally the first listed product was the same product that we used as input, and the closeness score was 1.0 simply because the angular distance is 0.
-Since the user is already presented with the product we want to remove it from the result and we can do that by combining the search for nearest neighbors with a filter, expressed by the YQL query language using **and**.
+Since the user is already presented with the product, we want to remove it from the result.
+We can do that by combining the search for nearest neighbors with a filter, expressed by the YQL query language using **and**.